reis-victor/linux_scripts/README.md

 ###  Retina Resolution

-   A Xorg/Gnome-oriented bash script that creates a virtual resolution in order to simulate a 'retina' display
+   A Xorg/Gnome-oriented bash script that creates a virtual resolution in order to simulate a 'retina' display.

 ###  Cedilla Fix

-   A simple script that selects the US-International keyboard layout and enables the cedilla using the ```' + c``` keys combination
+   A simple script that selects the US-International keyboard layout and enables the cedilla using the ```' + c``` keys combination.

 ### HiFi Linux

-   A few general settings to improve audio quality on Linux
+   A few general settings to improve audio quality on Linux.

 ### Backup

-   A simple script that makes incremental backups using rsync
+   A simple script that makes incremental backups using rsync.

 ### Void Linux post-install